MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ## Find out what's new

 We're constantly updating Dynamics 365 Guides to include the top features requested by our customers.
 To find out what's new, check out the [What's new topic](new.md).
-This topic is also available by selecting the **Help** (question mark) button in the upper-right corner of the Dynamics 365 Guides screen, so it's always at your fingertips:
+This topic is also available by selecting the **Help** (question mark) button in the upper-right corner of the PC app, so it's always at your fingertips:

 ![What's new](media/what-new.PNG "Whats new")